istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25/_index.md

 - Ability to enforce L4 policy against the waypoint proxy instance itself.
 - Support for per-pod traffic customization around virtual interfaces and DNS capture
 - `istio-cni` DaemonSet can now be safely upgraded in-place in an active cluster, without requiring a node cordon to prevent pods spawned during the upgrade process from escaping ambient traffic capture.
+- DNS proxying is now enabled by default for ambient workloads.
+This enhances performance and security, as well as enabling egress traffic controls.
+Along with this change comes a few advanced per-pod customization around captured traffic.
+Check out the change notes for more information.

 ### Zonal routing enhancements